 Dive with San Diego Snorkel and Scuba – This was the highlight (and the purpose) of my trip!
 I did the Kelp Forest and Sea Lion scuba dive.
 I was the only one who showed up, so the guide and I had a great time!
 We saw tons of lobster, yellowtail and Garibaldi.
 We also ran into two horn sharks and several sea lions.
 I would definitely dive with this company, and the Dive Master, Rich, again!
 They provide everything you need for a fun, safe dive!

-Hike at Torrey Pines – It was a Saturday so it was pretty crowded, but I didn’t mind while finding quiet spots to gaze at the views of the Pacific ocean, cliffs and the rare Torrey Pines.
+Hike at Torrey Pines – This is an enjoyable and easy hike!
+It was a Saturday so it was pretty crowded, but I didn’t mind while finding quiet spots to gaze at the views of the Pacific ocean, cliffs and the rare Torrey Pines.
 From Windansea beach, it was about an $11 Uber drive to the Torrey Pines natural reserve.
 I did all the hikes that were open at the time.
 They are very well marked and mostly flat.
-It was overcast the entire time which led to me experimenting with some moody photos… this is a first for me, so I welcome any feedback (see below).
+It was overcast the entire time which led to me experimenting with some moody photos.

 The Taco Stand – I ate my meal so fast that I didn’t get a picture.
 BUT, these were some of the best tacos I’ve had in a LONG time.
 I think that means a lot coming from someone in Texas.
 I finished my meal with the churros.
 Highly, highly, highly recommend!